hirosystems/clarinet/components/clarinet-sdk/README.md

 ## Contributing

 The clarinet-sdk requires a few steps to be built and tested locally.
-We'll look into simplifying this workflow in a future version.

 Clone the clarinet repo and `cd` into it: